aryna-yukhnevich/dev/README.md

 ### 1. Copy Configuration Samples <a name="copy-configuration-samples"></a>
 Navigate to the `/config/sample_settings` directory and copy the sample configuration files (`general.json`, `monitoring_groups.json`, `recipients.json`, and `replacements.json` if needed) to the `/config/settings` directory.
+**Note:** Always ensure that the settings you utilize are up-to-date.

 ### 2. Provide General Settings  <a name="provide-general-settings"></a>
 The  `general.json` configuration file sets up the tooling environment, monitored environments, and delivery methods.